Directed by Tobe Hooper. Written by Paul Monash

 Summary:

-Novelist Ben Mears returns to his home town of Salem's Lot, obstensibly to write his next book but also to work through a traumatic experience from his youth where he thinks he saw the ghost of the owner of the Marsten House.
-Now an adult, he want to explore the nature of evil and whether material things--such as a house--can be inherently evil.
+Novelist Ben Mears returns to his hometown of Salem's Lot, ostensibly to write his next book but also to work through a traumatic experience from his youth where he thinks he saw the ghost of the owner of the Marsten House.
+Now an adult, he wants to explore the nature of evil and whether material things--such as a house--can be inherently evil.
 He tried to rent the house but discovers that it's already been rented by two new businessmen, Mr. Barlow and Mr. Straker.
 People start to die and Ben comes to think that Barlow and Straker are at fault.
 In fact, he comes to think that the supernatural might be involved as some of the victims show evidence of bite marks and missing blood.

 Salem's Lot by Stephen King was originally published in 1975 as his second novel.
 King had considerable success with his first novel, Carrie, and Lot also sold like gangbusters in paperback.
 From a literary standpoint, Lot represented a large jump in quality from Carrie, in that it is a real densely plotted story instead of the pastiche of styles that Carrie used*.
 Taking clear influence from Bram Stoker's Dracula, King infuses that gothic base with melodrama worthy of any soap opera.
 This is not meant as a criticism.
 It's been a few years since I've read the book, but I've always thought it was absolutely fabulous, so at least for me King's approach worked.

-The cast of SALEM'S LOT is above average for a television production, and by this I mean James Mason is great.
+The cast of SALEM'S LOT is above average for a television production, and by this I mean that James Mason is great.
 Outstanding even.
 He brings a fair amount of class to the proceedings and digs into his first true horror role with true aplomb.
 The rest of the cast is a mixture of familiar TV faces with some out of the ordinary faces, at least for a television horror production.
 David Soul, Bonnie Bedelia, and Lance Kerwin were all well-known TV staples at the time of filming, while Mason, Nalder, Ayres, and Lewis were perhaps better known at this time for their movie work.
 Soul is not bad in the lead, and does not seem out of his league portraying an intellectual.
-Bedelia is somewhat better, although she ultimately does not have that much to do.
+Bedelia is somewhat better, though she ultimately has little to do.
 Kerwin is even better yet, playing an awkward teenager believable.
 Reggie Nalder, as Barlow, is an imposing sight but does not really have much to do.
 Lewis especially shines, being one of the few actors to attempt a New England accent and brings a real strength to his scenes as a vampire.

 As mentioned previously, when the film was shortened for its theatrical release several alternate shots were used.
 The differences are: